mvolkmann/blog/src/swift/StoreKit.md

 To test an in-app purchase:

 1. Run the app in the Simulator and make an in-app purchase.
+1. If the products do not appear in the app, try running it again.
 1. In Xcode, select Debug ...
 StoreKit ...
 Manage Transactions... to see a history of all the in-app purchase transactions.
 1. Right-click a transaction to get a menu with the options "Approve Transaction", "Decline Transaction", "Refund Purchase", "Resolve Issue", "Request Price Increase Consent", and "Delete Transaction".
+1. For subscriptions,
+   click the "Subscription Options" button below a transaction to get a dialog where the subscription can be cancelled.